The Washington Nationals (35-54) are in for a challenge against Dane Dunning at Nationals Park on Sunday when the impres...

 This included the selection of flamethrower Steven Strasburg with the No. 1 pick in the 2009 draft and selecting superstar Bryce Harper with the No. 1 overall pick a year later.

 The plan worked.
 In 2012, the Nationals won the NL East Division.
 They would win the division in 2014, 2016, and 2017, but struggled to live up to expectations.
 Each year the team found a way to lose in the NLDS.

 In 2019, Washington earned a playoff spot by entering as one of the two NL wildcard teams.
 They defeated the Milwaukee Brewers then defeated the Dodgers in the NLDS, 3-2.
 After sweeping the St. Louis Cardinals in the championship series, a depleted Nationals roster was able to overcome the heavily favored Houston Astros in the World Series to win the franchise’s only title.

-If you are a fan of the Washington Nationals, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Washington Nationals have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the Washington Nationals, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the Washington Nationals have the star power to make it all the way to the World Series in 2023?

 What is the home of the Washington Nationals?

 The Washington Nationals play their home games at Nationals Park, which has been their home since 2008.

 How much did the Washington Nationals’ stadium cost?

 Built in March 2008, Nationals Park cost $611 million.

 What are the dimensions of the Washington Nationals’ stadium?